thycotic/ib-docs/cfg-util/agent-settings/index.md

 [priority]: # (6)
 # Agent Settings

-Interface with Unix/Linux agents to manage user account locally defined on the agents.
+Interface with Unix/Linux agents to manage settings that are passed to each agent.

 ![agent settings](../images/agent-settings.png "Agent Settings tab of the Bridge Configuration tool")